aspose-slides/Aspose.Slides-API-References/content/net/english/aspose.slides/textframe/highlighttext/_index.md

 ---
 title: HighlightText
 second_title: Aspose.Sildes for .NET API Reference
-description: Highlight all matches of sample in text frame text using specified color.
+description: Highlights all matches of the sample text with the specified color.
 type: docs
-weight: 80
+weight: 100
 url: /aspose.slides/textframe/highlighttext/
 ---

 ## HighlightText(string, Color) {#highlighttext}

-Highlight all matches of sample in text frame text using specified color.
+Highlights all matches of the sample text with the specified color.

 ```csharp
 public void HighlightText(string text, Color highlightColor)